Which are the best California Cities for Investment Property?

 Low Risk High Return

-The question then, might be whether you trust the growth and sustainability of the economies of those cities in the south, desert states, and the midwest?
+Across the US, the question then, might be whether you trust the growth and sustainability of the economies of those cities in the south, desert states, and the midwest?

 Capital appreciation and rent growth in cities such as Charlotte, Tampa, Atlanta, Greensboro, Orem, Columbia, Augusta, Jacksonville, Springfield and others look very inviting with an annual gross rental yield of 11% to 14%.
 The best you might do in California’s housing market in 2019 might be 8%.